DadBodDao/DadBodDocs/docs/index.md

 # Welcome to DadBod!

-Basic Tenets of the DadBod Kin
+Basic Tenets of the DadBod Kin:

 - Claim it
 - Maintain it
 - Use it